AG7GN/networking/hamwan-arden-home-README.md

 ### Address Assignments

-We'll be assigning these IP addresses to the interfaces shown in this diagram:
+We'll be assigning these IP addresses to the ER-X interfaces shown in this diagram:

 ER-X `eth0`: Address assigned via DHCP from your ISP